-When considering using MyWorks Sync to sync your orders between WooCommerce and QuickBooks - one of the items to consider is the current state of your WooCommerce Order numbers, and how they relate to the orders currently in your QuickBooks Online company.
+When considering using MyWorks Sync to sync your orders between WooCommerce and QuickBooks - one of the items to consider is the current state of your WooCommerce Order numbers and how they relate to the orders currently in your QuickBooks Online company.

-If your QuickBooks Online company is brand new, typically you won't have an issue with order number conflicts.
-However, if you've been using QuickBooks Online for a while - and you're either syncing a brand new WooCommerce store in to it; or you're syncing an existing WooCommerce store into an existing QuickBooks Online company - it's a good idea to review the numbering of your WooCommerce orders to see if they conflict with the current numbering of your QuickBooks Online invoices or sales receipts.
+If your QuickBooks Online company is brand new, typically, you won't have an issue with order number conflicts.
+However, if you've been using QuickBooks Online for a while - and you're either syncing a brand new WooCommerce store into it; or you're syncing an existing WooCommerce store into an existing QuickBooks Online company - it's a good idea to review the numbering of your WooCommerce orders to see if they conflict with the current numbering of your QuickBooks Online invoices or sales receipts.

 How are numbering conflicts caused?
 While it's not common, numbering conflicts can occur if there are existing (or future) orders (invoices or sales receipts) in QuickBooks that have the same number as a current or future order in your WooCommerce store that would be synced in to QuickBooks.
-However, we have several solutions that work very well to either prevent this from occurring, or resolve this type of scenario if it does occur.
-Firstly, a few important tips to be aware of:
+However, we have several solutions that work very well to either prevent this from occurring or resolve this type of scenario if it does occur.
+Firstly, here are a few important tips to be aware of:

 - QuickBooks Online allows an order number to be used only once - so you can't have two sales receipts with the same order number, for example.

 - QuickBooks Online sales receipts and invoices have their own separate number sequences - so it is acceptable to have a sales receipt and invoice with the same order number.

 - If orders are being manually entered in QuickBooks in addition to WooCommerce Orders synced through MyWorks - the best way to avoid conflicts is using Option A below - syncing WooCommerce orders to use the next available QuickBooks order #.